scc416/tweeter/README.md

 #### 📂scripts

-Contain `buttons.js` and `load-tweets-submit-tweet.js`, which responsible for listening on events and then manipulate the html document.
+Contain `buttons.js` and `load-tweets-submit-tweet.js`, which are responsible for listening on events and then manipulate the html document.

 #### 📂styles